 We’ve collaborated with CARE to financially support women in the cocoa communities, giving them the means to support themselves and their families.

 The well-being of women in cocoa communities is a critical link to family food security and nutrition, education, and health and drives the long-term prospects for a future of educated cocoa farmers.
 Together with CARE International, we have developed a unique Village Savings and Loans Association (VSLA) model that includes a number of essential building blocks beyond the foundational savings and loans activity.
 The Mars DOVE® brand first implemented VSLAs in collaboration with CARE and with support from the Jacob’s Foundation in Côte d’Ivoire.
 The program grew in 2018 as part of Mars’ Cocoa for Generations strategy aimed at creating a quicker pathway for cocoa farmers, their families and their communities to thrive.
 Research conducted in VSLA communities supported by Mars shows that they increase women’s social and economic empowerment and more than double women’s average savings when they are supported over a three-year period.
-By mid-2019, 458 groups had been formed with 12,134 members — 80 percent of which are women — and a total of more than US $700,000 in savings mobilized.
+By the end of 2021, over 1800 groups had been formed with over 49,000 members — 75 percent of which are women — and a total of more than US $4.5M in savings mobilized.

 As part of our Cocoa for Generations strategy, Mars partners with CARE on unlocking opportunities for women by implementing successful village savings and loan models.
 In this short film, we meet Honorine, Rosalie and Elyse who talk about how the VSLA is helping them and their families.

 Mars has been buying cocoa to make our chocolate brands for over a century, putting this integral ingredient at the heart of our company’s heritage.
 For four decades we have partnered with others to work towards our goal of more sustainable cocoa production.
 We know that a truly sustainable cocoa sector is essential if we are to continue to provide chocolate for future generations of chocolate lovers.
 Our ambition is to create an environmentally sustainable supply chain where everyone, especially cocoa farmers, has the opportunity to thrive and human rights are respected.